Tuesday, January 9, 2018

 Phantom Thread takes place in the 1950s, when Post World War II Europe was celebrating a return to high standards of luxury.
 Fabric is sumptuous; lines are classic.
 There’s no desire to shock or surprise: that iconoclastic spirit would wait until the following decade, when such rebels as André Courrèges and Mary Quant democratized fashion, hiking hemlines and turning style into something for the very young and very fit.
 For the wearer, the only surprise about a Woodcock ensemble would be discovering the cryptic written message that the designer tends to tuck into the occasional hem, a secret memo to himself and (perhaps) to posterity.

 In Phantom Thread there’s an enigmatic young woman, played by Vicky Krieps, who (both literally and figuratively) finds and decodes that message.
 Alma—whose name means “soul’—is a tall, lean figure, first glimpsed stumbling awkwardly while serving breakfast in a country tea-room.
 Her origins are obscure, as are her motives.
 But from the first she seems willing enough to fall under the spell of Woodcock, who sees in her proportions his aesthetic ideal.
 She quickly becomes his model and his muse, but is not afraid to announce her own tastes and to chafe against his more high-handed behavior.
-(Woodcock’s sphinx-like sister and business manager, ominously played by Leslie Manville, completes a strange isosceles triangle.)
+(Woodcock’s sphinx-like sister and business manager, ominously played by Lesley Manville, completes a strange isosceles triangle.)

 Midway through the film, Alma seems to be taking over the story, daring to assert her own will in ways we wouldn’t have expected.
 Her behavior is so boldly capricious that Phantom Thread starts to seem like a different film, maybe one marked by a tinge of the supernatural.
 Is Alma, perhaps, meant to be viewed as an allegorical figure in a tale modeled after Poe or Henry James?
 Certainly, it’s easy to see her as the slippery muse who holds the artist’s fate in her hands.
 But Anderson’s characters are far too alive to ever be reduced to mere abstractions.
 The fact that they slip away from us does not reduce their humanity.
 (Nor, of course, does the apparent fact we’re about to lose Day-Lewis to retirement.
 We need him too badly to let him go.)